hmteditors/leiden/README.md

 - What is there on a folio?
 - What ought to be done to complete a folio?
 - Which files ought to be edited?
+- Which lines are there on each folio?
 - Useful links for editing
 - Progress